vek0ng/solace-psp-rootless/README.md

 ubuntu@podman:~$ ps faxo "uname,pid,args" | grep "postgres"
 # finally, it works!
 ```

-Take some time to analyze and fully understand this example.

 **Does running `rootless` Podman as `non-root` make sense?**